On a problem of optimal transport under marginal martingale constraints: Introduction

-A cornerstone in the modern theory of optimal transportation is Brenier-R\"uschendorf's celebrated Theorem \cite{Br91,RuRa90}.
-It treats the optimal transport problem in the particular case $c(x,y)= |y-x|^2$, where $|. |$ denotes the Euclidean norm on $\R^n$.
-This is simply Problem \eqref{big_cost} when $\mu$ and $\nu$ are interpreted as measures on $\R^n$.
-Under appropriate regularity conditions on $\mu$, the optimal transport $\pi\in\Pi(\mu,\nu)$ is unique and supported by the graph of a function $T:\R^n\to \R^n$ that is the gradient of some convex function.
-In particular the optimal transport is realized by a mapping.
+A cornerstone in the modern theory of optimal transportation is Brenier's theorem (or Brenier--Rachev--R\"uschendorf theorem); see \cite {Br91,RuRa90}.
+It treats the optimal transport problem in the particular case $c(x,y)= |y-x|^2$, where $|\cdot |$ denotes the Euclidean norm on $\R^n$.
+This is simply problem \eqref{big_cost} when $\mu$ and $\nu$ are interpreted as measures on $\R^n$.
+Under appropriate regularity conditions on $\mu$, the optimal transport $\pi\in\Pi (\mu,\nu )$ is unique and supported by the graph of a function $T\dvtx \R^n\to\R^n$ that is the gradient of some convex function.
+In particular, the optimal transport is realized by a mapping.
 Note that in dimension one the gradient of a convex function is simply a monotonically increasing function so that the optimal coupling is the usual monotone coupling.
-This fact can be directly proved without too many difficulties (see for instance \cite{Ju11}) but nevertheless it is interesting as one of the rare cases where an optimal transport plan can be so easily understood.
-Moreover even without any assumption on $\mu$, the monotone coupling is the unique optimal transport plan.
-In this paper we will see that similar results are valid in the martingale case; e.g., the uniqueness of the minimizer or the fact that the optimal coupling is concentrated on a special set comparable to the graph of a monotone mapping.
+This fact can be directly proved without too many difficulties (see, e.g., \cite{Ju11}) but nevertheless it is interesting as one of the rare cases where an optimal transport plan can be so easily understood.
+Moreover, even without any assumption on $\mu$, the monotone coupling is the unique optimal transport plan.
+In this paper, we will see that similar results are valid in the martingale case, for example, the uniqueness of the minimizer or the fact that the optimal coupling is concentrated on a special set comparable to the graph of a monotone mapping.

+We present the classical (nonmartingale) optimal transport problem on the real line that will serve as a guideline to our paper.
+The results are given for an arbitrary strictly convex cost.
+Any cost of this type activates the same theory, which again is characteristic of dimension one.